|Nutritional Guidelines (per serving)|

 |% Daily Value*|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These individual apple pies are made with a flaky all-butter crust and a chopped apple filling.
 Make the filling the day before and baking day will be a snap.
 Prepare the pies and freeze half of them for another day.

-I like cutting them as square pies because there are less waste and no need to re-roll the dough, but you can cut out rounds as well to make half moon shapes.
+We like cutting them as square pies because there are less waste and no need to re-roll the dough, but you can cut out rounds as well to make half-moon shapes.

 - Apple Filling:

 - 3 pounds of apples